jenki258/hand_magic_renewed/README.md

    * `hand_magic_renewed:forget_all_rituals_debug <entity>` → forgets all rituals.
    * `hand_magic_renewed:research_all_ritual_debug <entity>` → researches all rituals.
 4. For rituals: just make them as normal rituals(If it's hidden one just make it not hidden one for testing).

+---

+## Legal

+**All Rights Reserved** © *JenkiMods*
+Unauthorized use, modification, or distribution of any part of this project is strictly prohibited.
+(Only making datapacks are allowed and if needed extra changes msg me on curseforge so i will give you authorization!)